Texas Tech University

 Research Interests

-My research efforts are directed toward improving treatment for couples and families by specifically investigating two important areas: (1) common factors and processes of therapeutic change, and (2) the treatment and healing of infidelity.
-My research and teaching also focus on enhancing the theoretical sophistication of research and practice in marriage, couple, and family therapy.
+My scholarly activities center on two broad goals: improving the quality of treatment in couple therapy and providing high-quality training for marriage and family therapy (MFT) graduate students.
+My research efforts are directed toward improving treatment for couples and families by specifically investigating two important areas: (1) the treatment and healing of infidelity, and (2) the foundations and processes of therapeutic change.
+In my scholarship and mentoring, I draw extensively upon my expertise in qualitative research methods.
+My research and teaching also focus on enhancing the theoretical sophistication of MFT research and practice.

 Areas of Expertise: